Prostitution: Violence against prostitutes

 Street prostitutes are at higher risk of violent crime than brothel prostitutes and bar prostitutes.

 In the United States, the homicide rate for female prostitutes was estimated to be 204 per 100,000.
 There are substantial differences in rates of victimization between street prostitutes and indoor prostitutes who work as escorts, call girls, or in brothels and massage parlors.
 Violence against male prostitutes is less common.

 The call to decriminalize selling sex is in part to reduce harm and violence.
 Under criminalization, prostitutes become more vulnerable to be victims of crimes, even by serial killers, because those committing crimes know that prostitutes would be less likely to report such crimes to the police as they would risk arrest.
 Additionally, this puts prostitutes at risk of violence by police as police are able to extort prostitutes by threatening arrest.
-The ACLU, Human Rights Watch and Amnesty International argue that, in addition to decriminalize selling sex as in the Nordic model, decriminalizing buying sex makes it more safer for prostitutes.
+The ACLU, Human Rights Watch and Amnesty International argue that, in addition to decriminalize selling sex as in the Nordic model, decriminalizing buying sex makes it safer for prostitutes.

 Medical situation

+World War II-era poster urging soldiers to avoid "good time girls" and prostitutes to avoid syphilis and gonorrhea.

 In some places, prostitution may be associated with the spread of sexually transmitted infections (STIs).
 Lack of condom use among prostitutes and their clients has been cited as a factor in the spread of HIV in Asia: "One of the main reasons for the rapid spread of HIV in Asian countries is the massive transmission among sex workers and clients".
 As a result, prevention campaigns aimed at increasing condom use by sex workers have been attributed to play a major role in restricting the spread of HIV.

 One of the sources for the spread of HIV in Africa is prostitution, with one study finding that encounters with prostitutes produced 84% of new HIV infections in adult males in Accra, Ghana.
 The spread of HIV from urban settings to rural areas in Africa has been attributed to the mobility of farmers who visit sex workers in cities, for example in Ethiopia.

 Some studies of prostitution in urban settings in developing countries, such as Kenya, have stated that prostitution acts as a reservoir of STIs within the general population.

 Typical responses to the problem are: